toomanydaves/backapp/README.md

 **BACKAPP** is a tool for developing high-performance web **APP**s, currently built on top of [**BACK**boneJS](http://backbonejs.org).

-Backbone commendably ships with as few frills as possible, including no `App` class or object.
 The *backbone* of Backbone resides entirely in its `Model`, `Collection` and  `Event` classes.
 They implement the [Observer Pattern](http://en.wikipedia.org/wiki/Observer_pattern) and support a [functional programming style](http://en.wikipedia.org/wiki/Functional_programming).
 **BACKAPP** introduces `App`, as well as `State`, and `PersistenceStrategy` classes into the mix.

 These classes provide functionality to behave optimistically when dealing network latency.